 4. Assata Shakur was a member of the Panthers and a member of the Black Liberation Army, until eventually fleeing a nation-wide “manhunt” that saw her seek political asylum in Cuba.

-Shakur is still in exile and was recently listed as a most wanted terrorist among the u.s. government, and you can read more about that development here.
+Shakur is still in exile and was recently listed as a most wanted terrorist by the u.s.a., and you can read more about that development here.

 within animal rights, we see too often men being slotted into positions of authority by default, and as result a general lacking of intersectional politics that could otherwise deeply radicalize the movement for animal liberation.